demisto/content/Packs/CheckPointHEC/Integrations/CheckPointHEC/README.md

 ### checkpointhec-send-action

 ***
-Quarantine or restore an email
+Action for one or more emails.

 #### Base Command